tripflex/piklist/readme.txt

 *   DEVELOPERS: <a href="http://piklist.com">Learn how to develop</a> Piklist Powered Themes and Plugins.

 == Changelog ==

+= 0.7.1 =
+Lots of Bugs fixed:
+* BUGFIX: Add-mores save correctly when adding/deleting rows.
+* BUGFIX: Media meta saves without errors.
+* BUGFIX: Setting save properly when using multiple tabs.
+* BUGFIX: Logged in user can now save user meta for any user.
+* BUGIFX: Fixed typo in process_form function in class-piklist-taxonomy.
+Props @James_Mc
+* BUGFIX: Empty Time and Date fields no longer return "false".

 = 0.7.0 =
 * NEW FEATURE: Disable Piklist Deactivation.